 It is another relatively modern pick for this list (published in 2001) due to its uniqueness and award-winning profile.
 “The Girl Who Played Go” has won a number of international prizes, including Prix Goncourt des Lyceens and Kiriyama Prize.

-The plot is set during the Japanese occupation in China.
+The plot is set during the Japanese occupation of China.
 A local Chinese girl is exceptional at playing Go and her most frequent opponent is a Japanese soldier, captivated by her beauty and unpredictable approach to the game strategy.
-In tough times of war, falling in love with an enemy is one of the most rebellious acts of human nature, don´t you think so?
+In tough times of war, falling in love with an enemy is one of the most rebellious acts of human nature, don´t you think?

 - Top Romantic Travel Movies to watch with your loved one